reiryuki/Audio-Wizard-DTS-HPX-Asus-Zenfone-5-Magisk-Module/README.md

 ## Descriptions
 - An equalizer ported from Asus Zenfone 5 (ASUS_X00QD) SDK 28
-- A recovered module by JohnFawkes, lazerl0rd, & UltraM8 and fixed bugs
+- A recovered module by @Michi_Nemuritor
 - Post process type FX
 - Changing build product and product model, may breaks your platform apps
 - SoundFX library still using Oreo source.